Last Updated: February 25, 2021

 The public now is beginning to understand that besides an expensive energy bill to the consumer, excess energy consumption on the part of our society perhaps is contributing to global climate change.

-Many governments that are strict about an entire home may allow a homeowner-prepared sketch of a porch addition.
+Many governments that are strict about an entire home may allow a homeowner-prepared sketch of a proposed porch addition.
+Others may require everything to be sealed by an engineer or architect.

 With code adoption the city also takes on the obligation to inspect work as it is being completed so that conformity with the law is agreed to by the municipality before the work is covered up by the exterior of the building.